sct14927/Mystery_Meat_Report_sct/README.md

   * a .FASTA file containing reference sequences
   * a .sh BASH script
   * and a .py Python script
 3) Open Visual Studio Code and open the folder ("Code and Raw Sequences").
-Ensure you are in the correct directory, you should be able to see the contents listed above.
+Please ensure you are in the correct directory (folder), you should be able to see the contents listed above.
-4) Run the BASH script using './BASH_concatenator_script.sh', this combine the sample .FASTQ files into single sequences for each of the samples, and output them together as a new file called 'all_sample_sequences'.
+4) Run the BASH script by typing './BASH_concatenator_script.sh' into the terminal, this combine the sample .FASTQ files into single sequences for each of the samples, and output them together as a new file called 'all_sample_sequences'.
 5) Next run the Python script using './Python_Translation_Script.py', this will combine the sample sequences with the reference sequence in a new file ('allseq.FASTA'), translate the longest coding sequences and output them as a new file called 'translated_sequences.FASTA'.
 6) Open your browser and go to the following link https://www.ebi.ac.uk/jdispatcher/msa/muscle5.
 This is MUSCLE 5, a multiple sequence alignner.
 Upload 'translated_sequences.FASTA' and submit.
 7) Download the alignment and .tree file.